ciotuvasile/lazy-loading/README.md

 ```
 Why?
 If no default height is specified and let's say you have multiple lazy sections (one below other) then all sections are loaded when in viewport is visible first one. (all other will have same offset).
 I'm sure you get it.
 Right?

+Tip: If you want search engines to access your content then make sure lazy loading is not used when they access your website.
+If you check oc-extensions.com and using developer tools, you set User-Agent as 'something containing googlebot work' will see content is available directly in source.

 # Callbacks
 # lazycontentloaded